chuks016/Enterprise-HR-Analysis/README.md

 - Created Power BI dashboards to visualise distributions and trends.

 - Highlighted cost-effective training programmes and departments with the highest workforce engagement.

+### Results

+1. Total Employees: The organisation has a total of 2,845 employees.

+2. Gender Distribution: 1,588 females (56%) and 1,257 males (44%).

+3. Average Age: The average age of employees is 50 years, with age groups categorised as follows:
+   - Advanced: 970 employees
+   - Adults: 952 employees
+   - Aged Adults: 672 employees
+   - Young Adults: 251 employees

+4. Departmental Breakdown: Employees are distributed across departments as:
+   - Production: 1,910 employees
+   - IT/IS: 409 employees
+   - Sales: 311 employees
+   - Software Engineering: 112 employees
+   - Admin Offices: 79 employees
+   - Executive Offices: 24 employees

+5. Employee Classification
+   - Full-time: 966 employees (34%)
+   - Part-time: 980 employees (34%)
+   - Temporary: 899 employees (32%)

+6. State Distribution: Employees are spread across various states in the United States as shown in the dashboard, Massachusetts has the highest number of staffs (2523)

+7. Training Costs
+   - Total Training Cost: £2 million
+   - Training Cost by Department:
+     - Production: £230.4K
+     - IT/IS: £66.32K
+     - Sales: £140.5K
+     - Software Engineering: £1.36K

+8. Attrition: 387 employees have left the organisation, giving an attrition rate of 14%.

+9. Active Employees: Using attrition data, 2,458 employees are currently active (2,845 total employees minus 387 who departed).

+### Recommendations

+- Foster gender equity if significant disparities are identified in representation or training opportunities.
+- Optimise training expenditures by focusing on departments or programmes with higher cost-effectiveness.
+- Address states or business units with lower employee numbers to ensure balanced growth.
+- Encourage employee engagement initiatives in age groups or demographics with lower satisfaction scores.
+- Continue exploring data to enhance workforce planning and decision-making.

+### Limitations

+- The dataset might contain simulated data that may not fully represent real-world variations.
+- External factors influencing satisfaction, engagement, or performance were not accounted for in this analysis.
+- Limited granularity in some fields (e.g., training details) may restrict deeper insights.

+### References